 B. Disability Income - The University participates in the Disability Income Plan of North Carolina (DIPNC), a cost-sharing, multiple-employer defined benefit plan, to provide short-term and long-term disability benefits to eligible members of TSERS and ORP.
-Benefit and contribution provisions are established by Chapter 135, Article 6, of the

-General Statutes, and may be amended only by the North Carolina General Assembly.
+Benefit and contribution provisions are established by Chapter 135, Article 6, of the General Statutes, and may be amended only by the North Carolina General Assembly.
 The Plan does not provide for automatic post-retirement benefit increases.

 Disability income benefits are funded by actuarially determined employer contributions that are established by the General Assembly.
-For the fiscal year ended June 30, 2015, the University made a statutory contribution of .41% of covered payroll under TSERS and ORP to the DIPNC.
-Required contribution rates for the years ended June 30, 2014, and 2013, was .44% in both years.
-The University made 100% of its annual required contributions to the DIPNC for the years ended June 30, 2015, 2014, and 2013, which were \$628,960, \$690,418, and \$697,089, respectively.
+For the fiscal year ended June 30, 2016, the University made a statutory contribution of .41% of covered payroll under TSERS and ORP to the DIPNC.
+Required contribution rates for the years ended June 30, 2015, and 2014, were .41% and .44%, respectively.
+The University made 100% of its annual required contributions to the DIPNC for the years ended June 30, 2016, 2015, and 2014, which were \$638,858, \$628,960, and \$690,418, respectively.
 The University assumes no liability for long-term disability benefits under the Plan other than its contribution.